 First, episode 9 – Make ’em Laugh.

-But, hold that thought, because it episode 10, we’ll learn about why grades are horrible.
+But, hold that thought because in episode 10, we’ll learn about why grades are horrible.

 This study seems to be telling us that isn’t enough, and it can easily be manipulated.
 If I read an opposing viewpoint, and there’s no reward for doing so, I’m unlikely to really be influenced by it, but if I read an opposing viewpoint and get rewarded for it, I’m more likely to change my mind.